Carry Out a Free Arizona Warrant Search: Wanted Persons

 Individuals may also opt for a FOIA request via the U.S. Marshals Service, the department responsible for executing federal warrants.
 This can be done with a criminal defense attorney well-versed in identifying and fighting warrants.
 Be aware that FOIA requests through the U.S. Marshals Service come with fees based on the number of pages and the hourly search fee for the personnel who must perform the record retrieval.

-Warrant Types in Arizona & Their Meanings
+Warrant Types in Arizona & Their Definitions

 Before performing a warrant search, it’s important to understand what they are.
 A warrant is a legal authorization to take a specific action, such as arresting an individual or searching through spaces or belongings (such as homes or vehicles) that would normally be considered private and require consent.